 All the warships currently at sea in the eastern part of the Mediterranean were recalled to refuel, and air reconnaissance from Malta over the Ionian Sea was intensified.
 One British submarine was patrolling the Strait of Otranto, one was off Taranto, and two Greek submarines were off the Ionian Islands.

-At 01.30 on 29 October Cunningham departed Alexandria for the Ionian Sea with the battleships Malaya, Ramillies, Valiant and Warspite, fleet carriers Eagle and Illustrious, and destroyers Dainty, Decoy, Defender, Diamond, Hasty, Havock, Hereward, Hero, Hyperion, Ilex, Janus, Jervis, Juno, Mohawk and Nubian.
+At 01.30 on 29 October Cunningham departed Alexandria for the Ionian Sea with the battleships Malaya, Ramillies, Valiant and Warspite, the fleet carriers Eagle and Illustrious, and the destroyers Dainty, Decoy, Defender, Diamond, Hasty, Havock, Hereward, Hero, Hyperion, Ilex, Janus, Jervis, Juno, Mohawk and Nubian.
 Late in the evening, at a point to the south of Crete, the heavy cruiser York and light cruisers Gloucester, Orion and Australian Sydney joined the fleet, which continued on a north-westerly course during the following day.
 At 20.00 on 30 October the fleet was 125 miles (200 km) to the west of Cape Matapan, Crete’s western extremity, covering the passage of the ships bound for Souda Bay.
 Air reconnaissance reported the Italian fleet to be at Taranto and Brindisi and, as any significant Italian naval effort appeared to be very unlikely, at 16.30 on the following day, some 75 miles (120 km) to the west-south-west of Cape Matapan, Cunningham took Warspite, Illustrious, York, Gloucester, Hasty, Hereward, Hero, Ilex and Jervis back toward Alexandria.
 The other British ships cruised to the west of Crete before returning safely to Alexandria on 2 November.

-It was early in the morning of 29 October that the three-service reconnaissance party arrived in Crete, and during the afternoon of the same day the first convoy departed Alexandria with two ships of the Royal Fleet Auxiliary, two armed boarding vessels, and the netlaying vessel Protector, escorted by destroyers and two anti-aircraft cruisers.
+It was early in the morning of 29 October that the three-service reconnaissance party arrived in Crete, and during the afternoon of the same day the first convoy departed Alexandria with two ships of the Royal Fleet Auxiliary, two armed boarding vessels, and the net-laying vessel Protector, escorted by destroyers and two light anti-aircraft cruisers.
 This convoy reached Souda Bay on 1 November at about the same time as the arrival of the light cruiser Ajax carrying the 2/York and Lancaster.
 By the afternoon of the same day the troops and stores had been landed and one anti-submarine net had been laid.
 The only Italian reaction was attacks by about 15 bombers on Souda and Khaniá on 1 and 2 November, which caused no significant damage.

 By 3 November all the anti-submarine defences had been laid and the defences to seaward were being strengthened.
-'Action' and 'Assumption' convoys arrived from the 6 November onward with a brigade headquarters, single heavy and light anti-aircraft batteries, one engineer field company, ancillary units, defence stores and supplies for 45 days.
+The 'Action' and 'Assumption' convoys arrived from the 6 November onward with a brigade headquarters, single heavy and light anti-aircraft batteries, one engineer field company, ancillary units, defence stores and supplies for 45 days.
 It was hoped to be able to operate one fighter squadron for the defence of the base if required, but the only useful airfield on Crete was at Heraklion, some 70 miles (115 km) to the east of Souda Bay and too far distant for aircraft for fighters based there to protect the naval base.
-The airfield was suitable for use by Gloster Gladiator biplane fighters, but Bristol Blenheim monoplane light bombers could used it in only one direction.
+The airfield was suitable for use by Gloster Gladiator single-engined biplane fighters, but Bristol Blenheim twin-engined monoplane light bombers could use it in only one direction.
 Work was therefore immediately started on making it usable by all types of aircraft, and on the preparation of another site about 11 miles (18 km) to the west of Souda Bay.